google/or-tools/ortools/sat/doc/reference.md

 Represents a Interval variable.

-An interval variable both a constraint and a variable.
-It is itself defined by three integer variables: start, size, and end.
+An interval variable is both a constraint and a variable.
+It is defined by three integer variables: start, size, and end.

 It is a constraint because, internally, it enforces that start + size == end.